 |MKT 477||Advanced Services Marketing||3|

 Numerous opportunities exist for students with marketing degrees.
-Some of those include sales, branding specialists, supply chain, marketing research analyst, retail and purchasing, import/export operations and logistics management.
+Some of those include sales, branding, supply chain, marketing research analysis, retail and purchasing, import/export operations, and logistics management.
 At the doctoral level, most graduates take on professorial positions.

 Types of Jobs Accepted

-international marketing manager, global research analyst, international procurement, export sales representative, procurement manager, project director, international logistics, corporate logistics manager, international shipping specialist, customs broker, sales representatives, and management development
+international marketing manager, global research analyst, international procurement position, export sales representative, procurement manager, project director, international logistics, corporate logistics manager, international shipping specialist, customs broker, sales representative, and management development

-Some of our more experienced alums currently hold the following types of positions: Chief Executive Officer, Chief Financial Officer, Business Owners, and Vice President of Sales.
-Graduates of our doctoral program hold various professorial positions including Dean and Associate Dean.
+Some of our more experienced alumni currently hold the following types of positions: chief executive officer, chief financial officer, business owners, and vice president of sales.
+Graduates of our doctoral program hold various professorial positions including dean and associate dean.